MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
 description:  Learn how to protect against ransomware cybercriminals by quickly configuring ransomware prevention for your organization.
-Get started today!
+Get started today! ms.date: 02/22/2024
 ---

-# Quickly protect against ransomware attacks
+# Quickly protect your organization against ransomware attacks

 Learning how to stop ransomware attacks, and understanding that new threats evolve so your learning must continue, is critical to every organization due to the rising likelihood of ransomware attacks.